mark-andrews/purple/readme.md

 # Code and data for a project on the neural signatures of the approximate number system.

+## Overview

-(extremely very brief description for now) This project involves nonlinear regression modeling of ERP signals when people are performing an approximate number system task.
+This project involves nonlinear regression modeling of ERP signals when people are performing an approximate number system task.

 ## Data analysis